RedMadRobot/figma-export/README.md

 Vector images will be exported to `drawable` and `drawable-night` directories as vector `xml` files.
 Raster images will be exported to `drawable-???dpi` and `drawable-night-???dpi` directories as `png` or `webp` files.

 Typography will be exported to `values/typography.xml`.
-For `jetpack compose`, following code will be generated, if conifgured:
+For Jetpack Compose, following code will be generated, if configured:
 ```kotlin
 package com.redmadrobot.androidcomposeexample.ui.figmaexport